-8 (cc)(hh) "Unexpended public funds" shall mean all funds remaining in the candidate 9 committee's account on the 30th day after the candidate controlling the committee is either 10 elected or not elected to office, regardless of the source of the funds, but shall not exceed the 11 amount of public funds provided to the candidate.
-Funds raised after this date are not 12 unexpended funds.
+(cc)(hh) "Unexpended public funds" shall mean all funds remaining in the candidate committee's account on the 30th day after the candidate controlling the committee is either elected or not elected to office, regardless of the source of the funds, but shall not exceed the amount of public funds provided to the candidate.
+Funds raised after this date are not unexpended funds.

-13 ((dd)(ii) "Voter" shall mean an individual registered to vote in San Francisco.
+(dd)(ii) "Voter" shall mean an individual registered to vote in San Francisco.

-(cc)(jj) "Withdrawal" or "withdraw" shall mean, prior to an election, ending one's candidacy or failing to qualify for an office for which a candidate has solicited or accepted contributions.
+(ee)(jj) "Withdrawal" or "withdraw" shall mean, prior to an election, ending one's candidacy or failing to qualify for an office for which a candidate has solicited or accepted contributions.

-17 (ff)(kk)"Written instrument" shall mean a check, credit card receipt, or record of 18 electronic transfer of funds.
+(ff)(kk) "Written instrument" shall mean a check, credit card receipt, or record of electronic transfer of funds.

-20 SEC.
+SEC.
 1.109.
 RETENTION OF RECORDS.

 (a) All candidates and committees that are required to file statements prescribed by this Chapter shall maintain detailed accounts, records, bills, and receipts as necessary to prepare those statements.
-Each candidate or committee shall retain for a period of four years detailed information and original source documentation supporting those statements. including original

-25 copies of all documents filed in electronic format with the Ethics Commission under section 1.158 or
+Each candidate or committee shall retain for a period of four years detailed information and original source documentation supporting those statements, including original copies of all documents filed in electronic format with the Ethics Commission under section 1.158 or